 Deployment Model: Multiple Exit Point

-As Service Providers grow their networks, they often run into having multiple exit points on their network.
-Since the QOE box is transparent these can be positioned at each headend in the same scenario as in Scenario 5 above.
-You would just have hardware at each exit point.
+As service providers grow their networks, they often run into having multiple exit points on their network.
+Because the QoE host is transparent, these can be positioned at each headend in the same scenario as in Scenario-5 above but with hardware at each exit point.

 Scenario-7

-This scenario is helpful if you do not control the Service Provider network but want to give customers a Quality of Experience.
+This scenario is helpful if you do not control the service provider network but want to give customers a quality of experience.
 Maybe you are an MSP supporting enterprise clients.
-In this scenario you install the QOE box between the customer’s LAN network and the ISP router.
+In this scenario, you install the QeE host between the customer’s LAN network and the ISP router.

 QoE Bypass Guidance